Things to do in Jordan

 Mount Nebo

-The most sacred site in Jordan, Mount Nebo is believed to be the burial site of Moses who climbed the hill in order to survey the Promised Land that he would never enter.
-Situated on the edge of a plateau about six miles (10km) from Madaba, Mount Nebo affords spectacular views towards Jerusalem, whose spires are visible on a clear day, and across the Jordan Valley and the Dead Sea.
-A modern day shrine sits on the ruins of a 6th-century Byzantine monastery, and affords protection to the original floor mosaics, while in the grounds stands the symbolic Serpentine Cross.
+Mount Nebo is one of Jordan's most sacred sites, traditionally believed to be the place where Moses viewed the Promised Land before he died, though his exact burial site remains unknown.
+Located on the edge of a plateau about six miles (10km) from Madaba, Mount Nebo offers breath-taking views across the Jordan Valley and the Dead Sea, with Jerusalem sometimes visible on a clear day.
+A modern shrine, built over the remains of a 6th-century Byzantine monastery, protects the site's original floor mosaics.
+In the surrounding grounds stands the symbolic Serpentine Cross, representing both Moses' bronze serpent and the crucifixion of Christ.

 Wadi Rum photo